complexsystemslab/project_ideas/project_ideas.md

 This will be a collaboration with Mikel Bober-Irizar and Kiril Bikov.

 This project will lead to a big publication and the student will be given funding to travel to top conferences and present their work.
 Please apply if you want a publication in a good venue from your MPhil project (this will help you with your PhD applications!).
 Please get in touch if you want good papers from your project.
-We have published a previous version of this project in a very good journal.
+We have published a previous version of this project in a very good journal and conference (Nature Scientific Report [in press] and a NeurIPS workshop).

 For more information, please contact me and read the preprint below: